-Jacobs and graduate OT students from Boston University College of Health and Rehabilitation Sciences: Sargent College were at the Jackson Mann School in Brighton, MA and at St. Mary of the Assumption Rectory School in Brookline, MA to weigh the backpacks of elementary school students and offer guidance on the best way to wear a backpack.
+Last year’s AOTA Backpack Awareness Day™ was Wednesday, September 19, 2012.
+Graduate OT students from Boston University College of Health and Rehabilitation Sciences: Sargent College and I were at the Jackson Mann School in Brighton, MA and at St. Mary of the Assumption Rectory School in Brookline, MA to weigh the backpacks of elementary school students and offer guidance on the best way to wear a backpack.

 “More than 72 million American school children will be wearing a backpack to and from school every day this academic year.
 And as OT’s, we’re concerned about the increasingly serious problem posed by improper school backpack use,” says Jacobs.
 “We risk doing long-term damage to our kids’ growing bodies by remaining silent on this public health issue.”